maxcini/maxcini.github.io/src/content/posts/BeaterCar/index.md

 Thank you for reading!

-**Edit #1:** This video titled, ["Having Wealth Is Driving A Beater Car"](https://www.youtube.com/watch?v=_2ok3hgyZSw&ab_channel=UneducatedEconomist) from the Uneducated Economist sums up my thoughts exactly.
+**Edit #1:** This video titled, <a href="https://www.youtube.com/watch?v=_2ok3hgyZSw&ab_channel=UneducatedEconomist" target="_blank">"Having Wealth Is Driving A Beater Car"</a> from the Uneducated Economist sums up my thoughts exactly.
 Valid point about having multiple beaters on rotation. 💯